cobyj33/tmedia/README.md

 Jacoby Johnson: [@cobyj33](https://www.github.com/cobyj33)

 ## Version History
+* 1.2
+  * Added support for colored output with the -c flag before entering the file path
+    * At most, uses 256 unique colors
 * 1.1
     * Current Release, Mostly personal refactoring of the code to be more readable by separating the VideoState class into multiple Media classes
     * Removed Delay on changing video time